 Abbott House operates three programs: a residential treatment program, the Bridges Therapeutic Foster Home Program and an Independent Living Program.
 Our residential treatment facility is home to 45 girls.
 Our building was created from a renovated school building and includes an 8,300 square foot addition that provides maximum safety for youth dealing with difficult issues and two family living units for families visiting children in treatment.

 At the Abbott House girls are divided into living groups by age: seven to twelve-year olds, thirteen to fifteen-year olds, and sixteen to eighteen-year olds.
 Girls typically spend anywhere from 12 to 18 months at Abbott House, depending on their individual circumstances.
-Up to 17 more boys and girls can live in our Bridges Therapeutic Foster Home and 4 boys and 4 girls can live in the Independent Living Apartments in Mitchell.
-Up to 18 more boys and girls can live in our Bridges Therapeutic Foster Homes and 4 girls can live in the Independent Living Apartments.
+Up to 24 more boys and girls can live in our Bridges Therapeutic Foster Homes and 4 boys and 4 girls can live in the Independent Living Apartments in Mitchell.
+Up to 18 more boys and girls can live in our Bridges Therapeutic Foster Homes and 4 girls can live in the Independent Living Apartments in Rapid City.

 Living and Learning Model